Nexmo/stitch-js-quickstart/docs/1-simple-conversation.md

 * A simple login area.
 We'll be stubbing out a fake login process, but in a real application it would be expected for you to integrate with your chosen login system.
 * A list of messages.
 All the messages will be output to this area.
+* An input area.
+We'll use this to send a new message

 ```html
 <style>